 Buy back holiday

 If you provide annual leave in excess of the minimum statutory entitlement, you could offer to buy back a few holiday days, i.e., paying employees for the monetary value of the leave instead of them taking the time off.
+Some companies also reward employees for long service by granting additional leave based on their duration of employment, and these extra days can sometimes be included in holiday buy-back schemes.
 This option could end up being mutually beneficial, particularly for employees who are experiencing financial strain and would prefer the increased renumeration than the time off.

 ScheduleLeave’s staff holiday planner is an invaluable tool for keeping track of your staff’s outstanding annual leave entitlements and getting ahead of backlogs and potential bottlenecks.
 Sign up for your free trial today.